dotnet/docs-maui/docs/platform-integration/device/geocoding.md

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IGeocoding` interface.
 This interfaces provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark.
 The `IGeocoding` interface is exposed through the `Geocoding.Default` property.

-The `Geocoding` and `IGeocoding` types are available in the `Microsoft.Maui.Devices.Sensors` namespace.
+The default implementation of the `IGeocoding` interface is available through the `Geocoding.Default` property.
+Both the `IGeocoding` interface and `Geocoding` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 ## Get started